Exercise and Fitness as You Age

 - Consider health concerns.
 Keep in mind how your ongoing health problems affect your workouts.
 For example, diabetics may need to adjust the timing of medication and meal plans when setting an exercise schedule.
 Above all, if something feels wrong, such as sharp pain or unusual shortness of breath, simply stop.
 You may need to scale back or try another activity.

 - Start slow.
-If you haven’t been active in a while, it can be harmful to go “all out.”
+If you haven’t been active in a while, it can be harmful to immediately go “all out.”
 Instead, build up your exercise program little by little.
 Try spacing workouts in ten-minute increments twice a day.
 Or try just one class each week.
-Prevent crash-and-burn fatigue by warming up, cooling down, and keeping water handy.
+Prevent injury and discomfort by warming up, cooling down, and keeping water handy.

 - Stay motivated by focusing on short-term goals, such as improving your mood and energy levels and reducing stress, rather than goals such as weight loss, which can take longer to achieve.